Introduction to Throw Keyword in Java

 }

-Above, we have used two different types of exceptions and used throw keyword to interpret the program.
+Above, we used two different types of exceptions and throw keywords to interpret the program.
 Array index out of bound and Null pointer exception is what we used here in a single program.

 Output: